jmecom/jmecom.github.io/resume.md

 permalink: /resume/
 ---

-# Resume
+<h3> Resume </h3>
 I currently work on Caviar at Square as a Software Engineer.
-For a complete resume, see my [LinkedIn](https://www.linkedin.com/in/jmecom).
+For a complete resume, see my <a href="https://www.linkedin.com/in/jmecom">LinkedIn</a>.

 <!-- <div class="text-center">
   <h2>Jordan Mecom</h2>